ahanba/hiatus/README.markdown

    When a glossary source term detected in a source segment, checks if corresponding glossary target term exists in a target segment.
 RegExp supported.

 + **Search Source or Target Text** (Defined as **monolingual**)
-   Reads expressions from the list, and report errors if defined expressions found in a segment.
-You can choose which segment to search (source or target segment).
+   Loads expressions from the list, and report errors if the expressions found in a segment.
+You can choose which segment to search (source or target).
 RegExp supported.

 + **Inconsistency**
    Checks inconsistencies in two ways - Source to Target & Target to Source